LAYAIraq/frontend-docs/docs/components/notifications/header-notifications.md

 - calls `setShortList`, filter the initial notifications data fetched in the previous step to create a smaller list of the relevant notifications for the user.

 #### mounted
--`beforeDestroy`: it dispatches "notificationsUpdateRead" to the Vuex store using the $store object.
+- `beforeDestroy`: it dispatches "notificationsUpdateRead" to the Vuex store using the $store object.